 Request a FREE Case Evaluation

 Illinois Intentional Tort and Personal Injury Lawyers

 Not only is fraud a criminal offense, but it is also an intentional tort which may entitle the plaintiff to monetary compensation to recover for their damages caused by the fraudulent activity.
-The skilled Chicago fraud attorneys at Ankin Law Offices are well-versed in intentional tort law and can help you recover for any losses you may have suffered as a result of fraud.
+The skilled Chicago fraud attorneys at Ankin Law are well-versed in intentional tort law and can help you recover for any losses you may have suffered as a result of fraud.

 Fraud can be committed in a wide variety of settings and situations, including:

 - Consumer fraud

 - Insurance fraud